One of Betty White’s final film roles might be too hard for fans to watch - NewsBreak

 (NEXSTAR) – Very few people can boast the type of resume that Betty White has built over her long, storied career.

 The comedy icon, who died last week at 99 , has worked in radio, theater, TV and film, earning a slew of awards and accolades for performances on “The Mary Tyler Moore Show,” “The Golden Girls” and “Hot in Cleveland,” among others.
 White even won an Emmy (one of seven) for hosting a short-lived game show in 1983, a fact that probably softened the blow of losing a WWE Slammy Award to Hugh Jackman after their appearances on “Monday Night Raw” decades later.
-For real .Betty White ‘died of natural causes,’ not COVID booster complications, agent says
+For real .#BettyWhiteChallenge takes social media by storm, encourages people to donate to animal shelters

 White also had one of the most sought-after voices in Hollywood.
 During the final decades of her career, she performed voiceover work for animated shows and films including “The Simpsons,” “The Wild Thornberrys” and even 2019’s “Toy Story 4,” where she voiced a tiger-shaped teething ring named “Bitey White.”